caltechlibrary/pubarchiver/README.md

 ✺ Installation
 -------------

-On **Linux**, **macOS**, and **Windows** operating systems, you should be able to install microarchiver directly from the GitHub repository using [pip](https://pip.pypa.io/en/stable/installing/).
+On **Linux**, **macOS**, and **Windows** operating systems, you should be able to install Microarchiver directly from the GitHub repository using [pip](https://pip.pypa.io/en/stable/installing/).
 If you don't have the `pip` package or are uncertain if you do, first run the following command in a terminal command line interpreter:
 ```
 sudo python3 -m ensurepip
 ```